Clinical Research Education & Training

 UH Investigator Training serves as an introduction and detailed overview of the research process here at University Hospitals and highlights the essential information needed to be successful.

-Completion of this course is required for all investigators and for all non-investigator clinical research staff as part of Clinical Research Orientation.
+Completion of this course is required for all Principal Investigators and strongly recommended for all non-investigator clinical research staff.

 UH Investigator Training can be accessed through the UH GPS Learning Management System.